-Calm Support (Read review…) is a very powerful supplement that is specifically designed to help people get off OxyContin and other opiates.
-It contain a synergistic blend of herbs, amino acids, vitamins, minerals and other nutrients that have been shown to be effective at reducing symptoms due to getting off OxyContin and other opioid drugs.
-If you taper, exercise, eat a high amino acid diet and take Calm Support, these mega-strategies combined may help you get off OxyContin at home with ease.
+This Opiate Withdrawal Supplement is a very powerful supplement that is specifically designed to help people get off OxyContin and other opiates.
+It contains a synergistic blend of herbs, amino acids, vitamins, minerals and other nutrients that have been shown to be effective at reducing symptoms due to getting off OxyContin and other opioid drugs.
+If you taper, exercise, eat a high amino acid diet and take the Opiate Withdrawal Supplement, these mega-strategies combined may help you get off OxyContin at home with ease.

-The best time to start taking Calm Support is right when you reach your personal “threshold” on the OxyContin taper schedule.
+The best time to start taking your Opiate Withdrawal Supplement is right when you reach your personal “threshold” on the OxyContin taper schedule.
 The threshold is the point at which you start to feel symptoms.
 For some people, this will be around 30-80 mg, others will feel fine until they reach 20 mg or lower.

 Step 6: Take Time Off

 If you really want to know how to get off OxyContin at home, I encourage you to take time off from ALL responsibilities.
 When planning your detox from OxyContin, try your absolute best to get a week off work, taking care of kids, school, or whatever responsibilities you have.
 At the bare minimum, make sure you schedule 3-4 days of “alone time” for getting off OxyContin at home.